Wind

 Published by

-A 680 megawatt wind farm proposed for the lush farmland near Narrandera in south-west New South Wales (NSW) has been sent into the federal environment queue – before it’s ventured into the state planning process.
+A 680 megawatt wind farm proposed for the lush farmland near Narrandera in south-west New South Wales (NSW) has been submitted for environmental approval from the federal government.

 The Devlins Bridge wind farm was unveiled in December last year with a proposal to pop up to 94 turbines on a 7,260 hectare piece of land.
 Each could generate up to 7.2 MW.